gatk-workflows/intel-gatk4-germline-snps-indels/README.md

 b.
 In the JSON file, change the "PairedEndSingleSampleWorkflow.gatk\_gkl\_pairhmm\_implementation" to “EXPERIMENTAL\_FPGA\_LOGLESS\_CACHING” from “AVX\_LOGLESS\_CACHING”.

 ### DATASETS
+The datasets for the WGS workflow can be obtained from: https://console.cloud.google.com/storage/browser/broad-public-datasets/NA12878/unmapped/.
-Contact Intel/Broad for access to the WGS/WES data needed for this workflow.
+Contact Broad/Intel for access to the WES data needed for this workflow.

 ### TOOLS
 For on-prem, the workflow uses non-dockerized tools.
 To keep up with the exact